divergencymcr/divergencymcr.github.io/current/2017/19jan/index.md

 is_index: true

 # ABOUT THE SHOW - GENERIC
-artist: "a new event - artist" # the name of the artist or company
+artist: "Mixology" # the name of the artist or company
-show: "a new event - show" # the name of the show
+show: "Come & discover more about Divergency" # the name of the show
 artist_size: 1
 show_size: 2
-season: "Thu 19 Jan 2017"
+season: "Mixology, Thu 19 Jan 2017"
 header_image: "header_19jan.jpg"

 # ABOUT THE SHOW - LAYOUT